Multiple Landau level filling for a mean field limit of 2D fermions: Quantization

-This proves that the zeros of a wave-function of LLL are given by the zeros of an holomorphic function.
-Since zeros of an holomorphic function must be isolated, the compactness of the domain implies that wave-functions have a finite number of zeros.
-Actually, the next proposition says that this number of zeros is $d$ defined in \cref{eq:flux quant}, and therefore independent of the choice of wave-function.
-One can see \cite[section 1]{AS} as a reference.
+where $\mathcal{O}(\Omega)$ is the set of holomorphic functions and $\phi$ is defined in \cref{eq:A}.
+This proves that the zeros of $\psi \in \text{LLL}$ are given by the zeros of a holomorphic function.
+Since zeros of a holomorphic function must be isolated, the compactness of the domain implies that eigenfunctions have a finite number of zeros.
+Actually, this number of zeros is $d$ defined in \cref{eq:flux quant}, and therefore independent of the state, see \cite[section 1]{AS} as a reference.